-Usually, as with any other non-powder gun, you need to be at least 18 to shoot a .177 or .22 air rifle in your backyard.
-Plus, you can’t be anywhere close to a busy street or the public.
-And lastly, make sure your neighbours are okay with it.
+Usually, as with any other non-powder gun, you must be at least 18 to shoot a .177 or .22 air rifle in your backyard.
+You can’t be anywhere close to a busy street or the public.
+And lastly, make sure your neighbors are okay with it.

 Is It Legal To Discharge A Pellet Gun In My Backyard?

 Can I fire my pellet gun in the backyard?
 Well, it’s not strictly illegal to discharge a pellet gun in your backyard.
-In reality, in the vast majority of states, this is the only place you can lawfully display your pellet gun.
+In reality, in most states, this is the only place you can lawfully display your pellet gun.

-However, you have to make sure your backyard is not near a school, street, or public place.
+However, you must ensure your backyard is not near a school, street, or public place.
 If you are shooting a pellet gun near such a place, eventually, someone will feel threatened and make a police complaint.
 And needless to say, that will get you into legal trouble.

 Guns in Backyard

-You could get away with a rat or a possum and even a hedgehog.
+You could get away with a rat, a possum, or even a hedgehog.
 They are pests.